tttffff/install-rails-on-wsl/README.md

   - [Integrate with Visual Studio Code](#integrate-with-visual-studio-code)

 ## Decisions made
-If you are not interested in this, and just want to get going, please skip this section.
+If you are not interested, and just want to get going, please skip this section.

+There are other tutorials for installing Rails on Windows, including some for WSL.
+I did not like some of the decisions made in those tutorials.
+Personally, I am normally on Mac or Linux, but after helping juniors set up their Windows machines after other guides failed them, I decided to write this.

 * Running Rails from WSL is the best option for me.
 Running it directly from Windows is possible, but Rails development is geared towards Mac/Linux so it feels better to do it this way, and it is easier to set up as well.
 * Creating a new key for Github in WSL.
 It is apparently possible to use the same key as Windows with [Git credential manager](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-git#git-credential-manager-setup).
 I haven't tried it, but I'm guessing it's more hassle than it's worth.